pavankumarinfo/AI_Prompts_for_all/3_Prompts_for_making_Personal Profile.md

-# 🧠 Personal Website Generator Workflow
+# 🧠 Personal Website Generator Workflow using Prompts
 Using ChatGPT + Lovable.ai to Build a Sleek One-Page Website

 This markdown outlines a 3-step workflow to generate a personal one-page website using **ChatGPT** for planning and **Lovable.ai** for final visual generation.